top of page

 Services are voluntary, free, confidential and available in your home.

 This program is available in Alexis Nakota Sioux Nation, Athabasca, Barrhead, Calling Lake, Lac Ste.
-Anne County, Swan Hills, Westlock, Whitecourt, Woodlands County, and surrounding areas.
+Anne County, Paul Band First Nation, Swan Hills, Westlock, Whitecourt, Woodlands County, and surrounding areas.

 FASD Mentors work with participants to